ninux/intro/notes/hints.md

 # DONTS
 * If you're using Win10: DO NOT UPDATE THE FIRMWARE OF THE FRDM-KL25
-* check your .gitignore files
+* check always your .gitignore files